spiral/roadrunner-bridge/README.md

 #### Configuration

-You can create config file `app/config/queue.php` if you want to configure Queue pipelines:
+You can create config file `app/config/queue.php` if you want to configure Queue connections:

 ```php
 <?php